dojoengine/book/src/framework/sozo/overview.md

 # Sozo

-Sozo is a powerful migration planning tool designed to streamline the updating and deployment of AWs.
+`sozo` is a powerful migration planning tool designed to streamline the updating and deployment of AWs.
 It provides a robust binary command-line interface (CLI) that simplifies World management tasks, enabling you to focus on the creative aspects of World-building.
 Future versions will provide a GUI.

 ## Features

 -   **Binary CLI**: Sozo provides an intuitive binary CLI, ensuring easy management of your Worlds, whether you're updating existing ones or deploying new ones.

 ## Installation